 Despite the fact that the pandemic demands it, working from home is convenient, and it allows me to easily make healthy meals to support my dietary needs.
 My work is close at hand as soon as I wake up, and it is nice to not have to drag a cello across town to teach!
 I am also available for deliveries, and I am able to quickly change my clothes, or be able to go straight to bed when I need to.

 It’s easy to feel housebound, so at least once a day I take a walk around the block to refresh.
 When I leave the house for gigs it is always a welcome change of scenery, and different every time.

 4. I am able to choose projects carefully.

-I could have gone a safer route and pursued a more secure job in another field with a boss and benefits.
-Embarking on a career as a musician was a riskier choice, but I wouldn’t have wanted it any other way.
-Over time, through hard work, ambition, organization, being easy to work with, and being great at what I do, I have developed an excellent reputation and created a reliable freelance career with steady income.
+Embarking on a career as a musician was a riskier choice than pursuing a secure job in another field, but I wouldn’t have wanted it any other way.
+Over time, through hard work, ambition, being organized and easy to work with, and being great at what I do, I have earned an excellent reputation and created a reliable freelance career with steady income.

-I get hired for a wide variety of projects, including performing and recording with many different groups, and playing and teaching within all genres of music, from baroque and classical to contemporary and pop.
+I get hired for a wide variety of projects, including performing and recording with many different groups, and playing and teaching within all genres of music, from traditional Baroque and Classical to contemporary and pop.
 This makes for a very enjoyable palette of work experience.

 As a freelancer, I need to be extremely skilled in time management to allot the necessary amount of preparation for each project, and keeping a foolproof professional calendar helps me achieve this.

-Some projects are more artistically satisfying, and some pay the bills.
-While I had to accept a lot of work that was less worthwhile early in my career to get started, I am now at a point where I do not have to say yes to every project that comes my way.
-I am able to focus on work that is worthwhile, both artistically and financially.
+While early in my career I had to accept a lot of work that was pro-bono or less artistically satisfying to get started, I am now at a point where I do not have to say yes to every project that comes my way.
+I am able to focus on work that is worthwhile both artistically and pays a fair rate.